jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

-The inner braces and its contents would be the code block.
+The inner braces and its contents might be the code block.

 In Encircle, a code block may be *embedded* inside another command: